 Action plan for employee development is cardinal for the existence of every organization as it provides a course of thought and action for both employees and management.
 This involves a well-knitted goal-setting process for employees which results in their development.

-Employee development action plan involves the thought process of paving the career development path of our employees.
-Identifying the needs for employee development, pointing out the weak areas and laying out a strategic plan for improvement are the stages of designing an action plan for employee development.
+Employee development action plan involves the thought process of paving the career and competency development path of our employees.
+Identifying the needs for employee development, pointing out the weak areas, and laying out a strategic plan for improvement are the stages of designing an action plan for employee development.